ZhouYing-SEU/Page-of-Zhou-s-Research-Group/content/authors/辛阳鹏/_index.md

 title: Mr. Yangpeng XIN (辛阳鹏)

 # Full name (for SEO)
-first_name: Yuanyuan
+first_name: Yangpeng
-last_name: Liu
+last_name: Xin

 # Username (this should match the folder name)
 authors:
-  - 刘原原
+  - 辛阳鹏

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Associate
+role: Research Assistant

 # Organizations/Affiliations
 organizations: